 Carolyn (De Salvo) Varadan

 After graduating from Wyoming Catholic College (WCC), I pursued a career in law.
 I attended Ave Maria School of Law, where I graduated second in my class (my study partner and now husband graduated first) and served as the managing editor of the Law Review.
-And I have started my legal career clerking for a Florida appellate judge.
+After starting my legal career clerking for a Florida appellate judge, I have taken an Of Counsel position with Fusion Law.

 WCC gave me the intellectual and spiritual tools to succeed in law school and as an attorney.
 Intellectually, I gained a deep love for our nation’s founding and Constitution at WCC, and I learned the ideals of government directly from the greats—Plato, Aristotle, Cicero, Aquinas, Madison, Hamilton, Jay, and Washington.
 These ideals give my daily work as an attorney purpose where I advise a judge, interpret statutes and case law, and sort through opposing arguments.
 They also give meaning to the oath of fidelity I made to the Constitution when I became an attorney.